iwasahighwayman/my-white-whale/README.md

 What was really going on?

-I was NOT getting the power efficiencies which i had previously experienced when building my own power/voltage converters!
+I was NOT getting the power efficiencies which I had previously experienced when building my own power/voltage converters!

 Below are some pictures of these details.